iamjerrywu/Publish-Subscribe-Platform/README.md

 * Storage: `/storage_size`, `/storage_read`, `/storage_write`

 <img src="dfs.png"/>

-**Note**:
-1. For more details about DFS, please refer to Lab3 handout.
-2. Newly implemented API in Lab4 is also included in the API document

 ### Publisher
 The publisher is one kind of client that provide content to the system.
 Registration is required including assignment